jeansaad/chalet/README.md

 ### Local domains (optional)

-To use local `.localhost` domains, you need to configure your network or browser to use chalet's proxy auto-config file or you can skip this step for the moment and go directly to http://localhost:2000
+To use local `.test` domains, you need to configure your network or browser to use chalet's proxy auto-config file or you can skip this step for the moment and go directly to http://localhost:2000

 [**See instructions here**](https://github.com/jeansaad/chalet/blob/master/docs/README.md).